ojinsan/wwdcsubmit/README.md

 If you feel stuck, just make the nearest number from 24 by these 4 numbers.
 You'll be got penalties, your score will be subtracted by the differences within your result and 24!

-Try to get the highest score in three minutes, and beat your friends!
+Try to get the highest score in two minutes, and beat your friends!